MacFJA/OBD2/README.md

 ## Supported commands

-Although any commands can be send with this lib, the list of pur object command does not cover all existing commands.
+Although any commands can be send with this lib, the list of pure object command does not cover all existing commands.

 Some commands are missing, because I didn't find documentation about it or because my car is pretty old and doesn't support many OBD-II commands.